-November 1, 2013: Priority deadline to Submit a Master's Project Idea for full consideration.
+November 3, 2014: Suggested deadline to Submit a Master's Project Idea.
 Project ideas are posted to the database on a rolling basis and students begin looking at the ideas as early as September so it is advantageous to get your project idea submitted as early as possible.

-January 2014: Master's Project Client Fairs (clients are invited to meet with students to answer questions about their proposed project and to get student input) are held as a part of the SNRE Master's Project planning course.
-Clients will be asked to attend ONE of the client fairs.
+January 2015: Master's Project Client Fair (clients are invited to meet with students to answer questions about their proposed project and to get student input).
+Held as a part of the SNRE Master's Project planning course, clients are invited to attend the Client Fair either in-person or remotely.

-Mid-April 2014: Students submit workplans, classes end, students begin work on projects.
+Mid-April 2015: Students submit workplans, project budgets, classes end, and students begin work on projects.

-Summer 2014: Student teams travel on-site to begin research work.
+Summer 2015: Student teams travel on-site to begin research.

 Fall and Winter: Student teams begin analyzing their data and writing up their results.